Kindness and Compassion

 • Therapy for insomnia such as Cognitive-behavioural (CBT-I) techniques:

-• stimulus control, sleep restriction, relaxation.
+• Stimulus control, sleep restriction, relaxation.

 • Counselling / Pshychotherapy for anxiety: